release-it/release-it/docs/gitlab-releases.md

 ### Asset Location

 By default release assets are uploaded to the project's Markdown uploads API.
 If you want to use GitLab's Generic packages Repository set `useGenericPackageRepositoryForAssets` flag to true. `useIdsForUrls` is ignored from this API.
-You can set the package name to be uploaded to using `genericPackageRepositoryName` by default the name is `release-it`:
+You can set the package name to be uploaded to using `genericPackageRepositoryName` by default the name is `release-it`.

 ```json
 {